JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ## Multiple inputs / outputs

-In this package, implicit functions can only take a single input array `x` and output a single output array `y` (plus the byproduct `z`).
+Implicit functions have as their first positional argument an input array `x` which contains the elements to be differentiated.
+Implicit functions also accept further positional arguments and keyword arguments.
+The same goes for the conditions, as in their first two (three) positional arguments must be `x` and the output of the forward mapping  `y` (plus an optional byproduct `z`).
+The conditions must accept the same further positional (following the previously mentioned arguments) and keyword arguments as the forward mapping.
-But sometimes, your forward mapping or conditions may require multiple input arrays, say `a` and `b`:
+But sometimes, your forward mapping or conditions may require multiple input arrays which are to be differentiated, say `a` and `b`:

 ```julia
 function f(a, b)